sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 type nul > config
 ```

-Specifying Identityfile for SSH:
+### Specifying Identityfile for SSH:

+Can replace Host (which is an alias, sort of shortcut name) to anything
+Hostname is usually IP address or domain
+IdentityFile is the path to the private keys
+\
+\
+Add some configs to the config file as follows:

 ```
 # Per-Host Per User basis config
+# this is for root access
-Host dosvr1-root (to remove when the dust settles)
+Host dosvr1-root # to remove when set up with sudo user is okay
     Hostname {VPS IP Address}
     User root
     Identityfile C:/Users/$USER/.ssh/root-key
     IdentitiesOnly yes

+# this is main user access
-Host dosvr1-user
+Host dosvr1-admin
     Hostname {VPS IP Address}
     User user
     Identityfile C:/Users/$USER/.ssh/admin-key
     IdentitiesOnly yes
 ```

-Exit terminal
+Save file and Exit terminal

 ## SSH into the server via root access: